 The 100% owned Strike Uranium Project ("Strike") is located in northern Saskatchewan, approximately 25 kilometres west of Uranium City and the Company's flagship Goldfields Project.
-Strike comprises four mineral dispositions covering an area of approximately 10,000 hectares.
-The mineral dispositions are in good standing and work completed during 2022 has been filed for assessment to extend the expiry dates.
+Strike comprises four mineral dispositions covering an area of 9,746 hectares.
+The mineral dispositions are in good standing until at least 2032.